RealImage/bifrost/README.md

 podman pull ghcr.io/realimage/bifrost-issuer
 ```

-## Namespaces & Identities
+## Identity

-Bifrost identity namespaces allow servers to associate different UUIDs with the
-same clients.
-Bifrost UUIDs are UUIDv5 deterministically created from the SHA1 hash
+Bifrost UUIDs are UUIDv5 deterministically created from ECDSA public keys.
-of a namespace UUID appended to the X and Y curve points in binary big-endian
+The namespace UUID appended to the X and Y curve points (big-endian) from
-from the client's ECDSA P256 public key.
+an ECDSA P256 public key hashed using SHA1 form the public key's UUID.
-The tuple of namespace UUID and client public key will always produce stable UUIDs.
+A public key will always map to a UUID within a namespace.

 In pseudo-code,